 Reliability & Proving Pippa Works!

 We also had to test that the device was sufficiently reliable, and that it could last up to 12 months using just 2 AA batteries.
-We have now had Pippas in peoples kitchens for 3 years, testing and refining the algorithms, the hardware and the software.
+We have now had Pippas in peoples kitchens for 5 years, testing and refining the algorithms, the hardware and the software.
 We have also set fire to many products that a Pippa might experience – frying pans, chip pans, cooking oil spills, baked beans, pasta, tea towels, paper, clothing etc. all to train the AI to recognise their different pre-fire and fire signatures.
-The recognition rate is extremely high – we will never be able to guarantee to predict or detect every fire, but we estimate that comfortably over 90% are detected by the Pippa algorithm.
+The recognition rate is extremely high – we will never be able to guarantee to predict or detect every fire, but we estimate that comfortably over 95% are detected by the Pippa algorithm.
 In the case of unattended stove fires such as oil fires or pans boiling dry and combusting, we can predict them several minutes before they break out.
 For fires that start instantaneously (for example some leaves a tea towel very close to a hot stove and doesn’t realise) we can detect it in around 30 seconds.
-Most smoke detectors take several minutes to respond because they need either a large amount of smoke, or a very high rise in the temperature in the kitchen which won’t typically happen until the fire has already spread and is out of control.
+Most smoke detectors take over 5 minutes to respond because they need either a large amount of smoke, or a very high rise in the temperature in the kitchen, which won’t typically happen until the fire has already spread and is out of control.

 We also built and tested the cloud interface that could enable users to register the device and to set up remote alarms so that they can be automatically phoned or texted if Pippa detects a hazard and they are out of hearing and don’t notice the alarm – for example if they had left the stove on and left the house.
 We’ve built the system using the Amazon cloud, and integrated all of Amazon’s latest security technology to ensure the security of our users data.